bungle/lua-resty-session/README.md

    1. derive IKM from `secret` by hashing `secret` with SHA-256, or
    2. use 32 byte IKM when passed to library with `ikm`
 2. Generate 32 bytes of crypto random session id (`sid`)
-3. Derive 32 byte encryption key and 12 byte initialization vector with HKDF using SHA-256
+3. Derive 32 byte encryption key and 12 byte initialization vector with HKDF using SHA-256 (on FIPS-mode it uses PBKDF2 with SHA-256 instead)
    1. Use HKDF extract to derive a new key from `ikm` to get `key` (this step can be done just once per `ikm`):
       - output length: `32`
       - digest: `"sha256"`